dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Heart Door

 * Blocks access to Crystal Heart
-* Key is at the last crystal flier on the crown ascent
+* Key is at the Husk Miner by the Deep Focus entrance

 ## Hive Door